francoisleduc/TFE/XDP-Code/dependencies/README.md

 ## General
-You will find detailed readme.md inside each folder
+You will find detailed Readme for every dependency listed

 ## License